ZoneMinder/zoneminder/docs/userguide/definemonitor.rst

 -----------

 Name
     The name for your monitor.
-This should be made up of alphanumeric characters (a-z,A-Z,0-9) and hyphen (-) and underscore(_) only.
-Whitespace is not allowed.
+This should be made up of alphanumeric characters (a-z,A-Z,0-9), the following special characters ()_-.: and whitespace.

 Server
     Multi-Server implementation allows the ability to define multiple ZoneMinder servers sharing a single database.
 When servers are configured this setting allows you nominate the server for each monitor.